 Step 3: Download a free calling app

 The Google Voice app doesn’t support calling, so you’ll need a different app for that.
 On iPads and iPhones the Google Hangouts app supports making free phone calls, and has a setting to ring on incoming calls to your Google Voice number.
 Hangouts is my app of choice for free calling on my iPad Phone, even though it’s lacking some features: the caller ID only displays numbers and not names, you can’t set up favorites, recent calls disappear from the list quickly, and I occasionally miss calls when trying to answer.

-Regardless of which app you use the people you’re calling and texting will see your number and have no idea that you’re communicating with them through free apps.
+Regardless of which app you use, the people you’re calling and texting will see your number and have no idea that you’re communicating with them through free apps on an iPad phone.

 Step 4: Set up your preferences